Dobbs v. Jackson Women's Health Organization: Medical abortion, in vitro fertilization, and other processes

-Privacy rights
+Dobbs has been implicated in creating new legal issues for in-vitro fertilization.
+In February 2024, the Alabama Supreme Court ruled in LePage v.
+Center for Reproductive Medicine that frozen embryos are considered "minor children" for purposes of the state's 1872 Wrongful Death of a Minor law, reaffirming a conclusion the court had first reached in 2011.
+Several Alabama IVF clinics, fearing they would be held liable for accidental loss of embryos, suspended operations.
+The ruling created a de facto ban on IVF in Alabama until a new law granting protections to IVF procedures passed a month later.
+According to Politico, more cases are likely in the future, with "the Catholic Church and a growing number of evangelicals... [believing] all IVF is wrong because it separates conception from the sexual act between husband and wife".

+Data privacy

-Privacy rights related to data tracking through Internet usage, mobile phone usage, and mobile applications have been raised after the leak and subsequently after the decision.
+Data privacy concerns were raised related to data tracking through Internet usage, mobile phone usage, and mobile applications.
 States with strict abortion laws could use this information to determine if women were seeking to have abortions.
 In addition to users taking steps to minimize their data footprint, groups like the Electronic Frontier Foundation urged companies that make these apps to take steps to reduce the amount of data they collect and use end-to-end encryption to further aid those seeking abortions outside of states that have banned them.
 House Speaker Nancy Pelosi said Democrats will introduce a bill to set certain requirements for reproductive health apps such as Flo.
 She said the legislation would aim to prevent data these apps collect from identifying women seeking abortions.
 Google announced it would delete location history data after users visit "medical facilities", including abortion clinics, counseling centers, and domestic violence shelters.
 The company also stated that it would introduce a way to mass-delete period data for Fitbit users.